tarunbisht-24/reachinbox-frontend/README.md

 * Tailwind.css

 ## features :
-* User can log in using Google account
+* User can log in using a Google account
 * Switch theme to light or dark
 * Add variables in the reply
 * CRUD Operation on the thread